 Wildlife and Nature around Glen Helen

-The immediate surrounds of Glen Helen Resort abound with bird, reptile, fish and plant life, with a good opportunity to spot Black Flanked Rock Wallabies and Dingoes.
+The immediate surrounds of Glen Helen Homestead Lodge abound with bird, reptile, fish and plant life, with a good opportunity to spot Black Flanked Rock Wallabies and Dingoes.

 It is possible to observe the natural balance of life operating around us at Glen Helen, as we see the food chain operating from tiny insects to birds of prey.